 - Neither the Filmmaker nor the Production, as represented by any other party, is eligible for assistance or funding for any other cinematographic work at the NFB while a FAP Agreement is in effect.

 - Documentaries, short dramas, animation, and experimental films are eligible under this program.

 - FAP assistance will be limited to a maximum of $5,000 (plus GST/HST).

 - NFB investment is disbursed through the direct payment of third- party invoices on behalf of the Filmmaker for the Production.
 Third-party suppliers must invoice the NFB directly for NFB-approved expenses.
 Payment shall in no case be made directly to the Filmmaker.
 Invoices and suppliers must be approved by the studio administrator.

-- The FAP funding must be spent by March 1 of the year following the date funding is awarded.
+- The FAP funding must be committed by March 1, and spent before March 31 of the year following the date funding is awarded.

 - The NFB investment provided under this Agreement shall be used solely for approved production and post-production expenses (including but not limited to equipment rentals, and post-production facilities).

 - Ineligible costs include, but are not limited to, equipment purchase or offsetting of capital costs, self-rentals, rights clearance costs, travel, festival fees, duplication, and labour expenses (including payments for services rendered on the production by the Filmmaker, Editor, Cinematographer, and other personnel), as well as costs incurred before the application deadline.